pesalerno/Pseudacris-island-genomics/README.md

 I need to run the perl script [purge_PCR_duplicates.pl](https://github.com/claudiuskerth/scripts_for_RAD/blob/master/purge_PCR_duplicates.pl).
 When I try to run it on Dan's server, it says the following error message:

 	> purge_PCR_duplicates.pl requires the CPAN module Parallel::ForkManager.
-Please install this package and add it
-	> to your Perl library path.
+Please install this package and add it to your Perl library path.

 I need to install the module [Parallel::ForkManager](http://search.cpan.org/~dlux/Parallel-ForkManager-0.7.5/ForkManager.pm) but the website manual is not very easy to understand.... need to figure this out. ---> probably needs intalling in root, already emailed Dan

 ######3.
 Merge fasta files for library duplicates

 After being renamed, move all files back to the SR-denovo-prelim folder and there I merge the fasta files.
-I merge with the following [code](http://www.researchgate.net/post/How_do_I_merge_several_multisequence-fasta_files_to_create_one_tree_for_subsequent_Unifrac_analysis):
+I merge following guidelines (from this [source](http://www.researchgate.net/post/How_do_I_merge_several_multisequence-fasta_files_to_create_one_tree_for_subsequent_Unifrac_analysis)):

 *To merge several files use the SHELL, go to your folder where the files are and use the cat command.
 E.g. to merge seqfile001.fasta, seqfile002.fasta and seqfile003.fasta type*